ahuacate/pve-homelab/README.md

 ## About LXC Homelab Installations
 This page is about installing Proxmox LXC's and VM's for your homelab network.
 Software tools like PiHole, cloud storage and stuff.

+Again we build our LXC's on Unbuntu 18.04.
 Proxmox itself ships with a set of basic templates and to download a prebuilt OS distribution use the graphical interface `typhoon-01` > `local` > `content` > `templates` and select and download the following templates:
 *  `ubuntu-18.04-standard`.

 ## 1.00 Unprivileged LXC Containers and file permissions